-- Idaho Caregiver Alliance, - Medicaid - Council on Developmental Disabilities, - State Independent Living Council
+Idaho Caregiver Alliance, - Medicaid - Council on Developmental Disabilities, - State Independent Living Council

-Living council Contact: Local AAAs Strategies Outcomes a.
-Capitalize on established campaign materials to inform people about caregiver related resources and supports. b.
-Develop materials focused on rural, minority, and culturally diverse populations for distribution.
-Annually, prior to the campaign month, utilize campaign materials (November, Family Caregiver Month) and distribute to network partners.
-Follow six activity areas on ICOA handout and work with AAAs and network partners to participate at state and local levels.
-ACL-Focus Area A7 Increased respite participation through direct client interactions and distribution of program materials, especially with rural and minority populations.
+Living Council Contact: Local AAAs Strategies Outcomes a.
+Capitalize on established campaign materials to inform people about caregiver related resources and supports.
+Month) and distribute to network partners.
+Follow six activity areas on ICOA handout and work with AAAs and network partners to participate at state b.
+Develop materials focused on rural, minority, and culturally diverse populations for distribution. and local levels.
+ACL-Focus Area A7 1.
+Increased respite participation through direct client interactions and distribution of program materials, especially with rural and minority populations.
 Distribute program materials at least twice a year to provide a basis for consumers to make informed choices regarding their in-home services.
-ACL-Focus c.
+ACL-Focus Area A7 c.
 Craft a business plan that accounts for expenditures related to Information and Assistance caregiver assessment.
-Area A7 Formalize plan, identify funding and build into service delivery.
+Formalize plan, identify funding and build into service delivery.
 ACL-Focus Area A2 d.
 Develop a consumer-directed replication plan.
 This plan will identify the framework needed for the local AAAs to transition their respite programs to include consumer-direction.
 The role is to conduct community promotion/education to identify and recruit caregivers and provide training for caregivers to learn how to manage consumer directed respite.
 Formalize plan and build into service delivery.
-ACLFocus Area C1 Rec e.
+ACLFocus Area C1 Rect e.
 All caregivers statewide will have opportunities to take caregiver training through "evidence based" classes called Powerful Tools for Caregivers (PTC).
 Sustainability of PTC relies on host agencies recruitment and training of class leaders due to attrition and continuous development of caregiver recruitment network.
 Identify providers in all six of the Planning and Services Areas in Idaho.
 ACL-Focus Area A3 Collaborate with local AAAs for implementation and/or identification of other partners available to provide classes.
 Track each provider, the number of classes, number of participants, outreach efforts, hosts in rural and urban areas, and list of potential and current class leaders.
 ACL-Focus Area A7